chrisseaton/rhizome/doc/assembler.md

-# RubyJIT
+# RhizomeRuby

 ## Assembler

-The RubyJIT assembler takes the names of assembly code instructions, and their arguments, and converts them to the binary machine code which your processor can directly run.
+The Rhizome assembler takes the names of assembly code instructions, and their arguments, and converts them to the binary machine code which your processor can directly run.

 The assembler is an object that has a method on it for each assembly code instruction.
 Assembly registers are available as Ruby constants, and registers support arithmetic to use a register as the base of a computed address.
-This makes the RubyJIT assembler work a bit like a DSL for writing assembly code in Ruby.
+This makes the Rhizome assembler work a bit like a DSL for writing assembly code in Ruby.

 For example this code assembles a machine code function to add two integers.